MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-customer-vendor-document-layouts.md

 ---
 # Define document layouts for customers and vendors

 Document layouts use report layouts to define the look and feel of documents that you send to customers and vendors.
 Business Central provides standard layouts, but you can also tailor custom layouts for each of your business partners.
-For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).
+Learn more in [Get started creating report layouts](ui-get-started-layouts.md).
 You select standard and custom document layouts from customer and vendor cards by choosing the **Document Layouts** action.
 The value in the **Usage** field defines the process for which the document layout is used.
 For example, for customers, you might use **Reminder**, **Shipment**, and **Confirmation** types of document layouts.

 Document layouts can also save you time when you send documents to customer or vendor contacts by email.
 For each layout that you assign to the customer or contact, you can by specify one or more contact email addresses.
 For example, you can send an invoice to the customer's purchasing and warehouse contacts.
 Adding contact email addresses is easy.
 On the **Document Layouts** page, the **Select Email from Contacts** action let's you choose from a list of the contact email addresses that you registered for the customer or vendor.
 You can also add email addresses manually.
 If you enter multiple addresses, separate them with a semi-colon, and don't add spaces between the addresses.